• Skip to primary navigation

 Add the Crawfish Tails and Pasta

 What happens in this step?
 Now we are ready to add the crawfish tails and pasta.
-Ingredients should be completely mixed and evenly distributed throughout the casserole.
+The crawfish tails, pasta, and creamy cheese sauce should be evenly mixed throughout the casserole.

-Steps to add crawfish tails to cheese sauce.
+Adding Louisiana crawfish tails and macaroni to cheese sauce.

 Build the Casserole

 What happens in this step?
-Now we move the mixture from the Dutch oven to the prepared casserole dish and finish it with more cheese and a hint of breadcrumbs.
+Now we move the mixture from the Dutch oven to the prepared casserole dish and finish it with more cheese and a light breadcrumb topping for texture and color.

 Lagniappe Tip: Letting the casserole sit for about 5 to 10 minutes after coming out of the oven allows it to cool slightly (man, that cheese sauce will burn your tongue!) and firm up.